ManyaBondada/Community-Board/README.md

 The following **optional** features are implemented:

-- [ X Buttons or links to a related resources are on each card component
+- [X] Buttons or links to a related resources are on each card component

 The following **additional** features are implemented: